jedusei/cscd311-class-project-web/README.md

 3. Enter a valid student ID and pin (Options specified below).
 4. Select the hall and room and click 'Submit'.
 5. Open "halls.html" to see a list of the halls, rooms and members.
-6. You can open "localhost/reset" in your browser to clear all registrations.
+6. You can open "localhost/reset" in your browser to clear all registrations, but make sure you logout first.

 # Valid Student Credentials
 ID:   10681279